Kelso Abbey: Sixteenth-century destruction

 Kelso Abbey effectively ceased to function due to a combination of events in the mid-sixteenth century.
 First, in the 1540s, the building sustained major damage in attacks perpetrated under the orders of the English king, Henry VIII, part of the so-called Rough Wooing, in which most of southern Scotland's abbeys, including those at Melrose, Dryburgh and Jedburgh, were targeted for destruction by forces under the command of the Earl of Hertford.
 Plans to convert the Abbey into a bastion fort were prepared by Archangelo Arcano, an Italian military engineer working for Henry VIII.

-This physical assault on the site was followed in 1560 by monastic disestablishment under the Scottish Reformation, from which time the Tironensian community at Kelso was no longer officially recognised.
+Mary of Guise as Regent of Scotland sent building lime to Kelso from Cousland in 1554, which was stored in the monks' vaults, possibly with the intention to repair the fort rather than the abbey.
+The Scottish Reformation in 1560 brought monastic disestablishment, from which time the Tironensian community at Kelso was no longer officially recognised.
 A small remaining contingent of monks may have continued at the site for a number of years following the 1560 dissolution, but after further attacks and damage the abbey was declared officially derelict in 1587.
 Francis Stewart, 5th Earl of Bothwell had a house at the Abbey, and James VI visited in January 1591.

 By the late 16th century the estates of the former monastery came under fully secular control and in 1607 they were finally granted as a secular lordship, titled Holydean, to the last commendator of the abbey, Robert Ker of Cesford.